Skip to main content

 After the achievement's October 12 end date, the achievement is no longer available for either customer to participate in.

-A recurring achievement resets after it expires and becomes available again for the customer.
+A recurring on expiration achievement resets after it expires and becomes available again for the customer.

 Recurring user-action achievements